annotation/text-fabric/docs/Use.md

 ??? hint "Fetching corpora"
     The Text-Fabric browser fetches the corpora it needs from GitHub automatically.
     The TF data is fairly compact
-    (25 MB for the Hebrew Bible, 2,1 MB for the Peshitta, 1.6 MB for the Cunei corpus).
+    (25 MB for the Hebrew Bible,
+    2,1 MB for the Peshitta,
+    2,1 MB for the Syriac New Testament,
+    1.6 MB for the Cunei corpus).

     ??? caution "Size of data"
         There might be sizable additional data (550 MB images for the Cunei corpus).